jon-heard/Nearest-point-on-mesh-demo/README.md

 The algorithm that I used to find the nearest point on a triangle was from <a href='https://www.gamedev.net/forums/topic/552906-closest-point-on-triangle/'>this forum page</a>.
 Here is a brief description:

 The "focus" point is transformed to be on a 2d plane space where the triangle's vertices are at (0,0), (0,1) and (1,0).
-This reduces the problem to finding out the closest from a 2d "focus" point to the "unit" triangle.
+This reduces the problem to finding the closest point on the "unit" triangle to the 2d "focus" point.

 <b>Enhancements: </b>I was planning to use an octree or bsp to cull some triangle checks, but speed never became an issue.
 Still, it'd be a good first choice for optimization.